toastinthetub/bf2c/README.md

-simple brainfuck to C compiler
+# brainfuck to C transpiler

-you must have gcc installed for this to work.
+GCC does the heavy lifting. specify `-O<NUMBER>` at the end of a command to specify a GCC optimization.
+For example `-O4`